Weaverland Conference Electronic Technology Guidelines

 Mobile Phone Calls

-Also we strongly discourage any ring tone and answer tones with a song type sound.
-Some of these tunes are from songs that are inappropriate and not acceptable.
+We strongly discourage any ring tone and answer tones with a song type sound.
+Some of these tunes are from songs that are inappropriate and are not acceptable.
 Most phones come with basic ringtones that sound like conventional phones; these are safe and recommended.

 Another area of concern is conference calls and chat lines.
 These can lead into gossip, foolish talking, jesting and some of the same issues listed in the online chat and web conferencing sections.